New Art/Science Affinities

-New Art/Science Affinities (NA/SA) is a book published by Miller Gallery at Carnegie Mellon University and STUDIO for Creative Inquiry.
+New Art/Science Affinities (NA/SA) is a book published by the Miller Gallery at Carnegie Mellon University and STUDIO for Creative Inquiry.
 It focuses on contemporary artists and those in art departments nationwide who are working at the intersection of art, science, and technology.
 The book features sixty international artists and art collaboratives.
-It is accompanied by an exhibition titled Intimate Science, first shown at Miller Gallery at Carnegie Mellon University in January 2012.
+It is accompanied by an exhibition titled Intimate Science, first shown at the Miller Gallery in January 2012.